kartena/Proj4Leaflet/README.md

 ###L.Proj.CRS.TMS
 ICRS implementation to work with a Proj4 projection that will be used together with a [TMS](http://en.wikipedia.org/wiki/Tile_Map_Service) tile server.
 Since TMS has its y axis in the opposite direction of Leaflet (and OpenStreetMap/Google Maps), this requires some extra work.

-_Note_: To work with a TMS tile server and Proj4Leaflet, you _must_ use ```L.Proj.TileLayerTMS``` instead of a standard L.TileLayer; the standard TileLayer can't handle other projections than spherical Mercator together with TMS.
+_Note_: If you use TMS and Leaflet _before_ version 0.7, you _must_ use ```L.Proj.TileLayerTMS``` instead of a standard L.TileLayer; the standard TileLayer before 0.7 couldn't handle other projections than spherical Mercator together with TMS.

 ####Usage example
 ```javascript